 LIEUT.-COL. CHESNEY, being requested to give his opinion of the present condition of the Volunteer Force, Southern Division, produces a Memorandum giving the past history of the Volunteer Force, and causes of the decline of the movement, and states-I think there should not be less than 160 Artillerymen and 140 Riflemen total strength in the Southern Division; there should be two Instructors; and I am of opinion that if the Force is to be kept efficient the Grant should be increased.
 I do not think that Riflemen should be trained to heavy Gun Drill.
 The Artillery is the principal Force for Hobart Town, and I am of opinion that it should be supported by Riflemen.
-I would recommend that the whole Force as at present constituted should be dishanded; and that the Regulations should be amended, so that men joining should understand the terms upon which they enter the Service.
+I would recommend that the whole Force as at present constituted should be disbanded; and that the Regulations should be amended, so that men joining should understand the terms upon which they enter the Service.
 To the new Force I think that rewards for good service might take the form of a Land Grant, say a certain number of acres for a service of Five years-past services should not be ignored.
 I think that past services should count from the date of the Efficiency Regulations, one year to count for two.
 This to apply only to those who have obtained the Certificate of Efficiency, and from the date of that Certificate.
-I think further that Volunteers should be exempt from Tolls when in uniform, and from serving on Juries; and also that the Government should pass a Militia Bill, with power to put it in force by proclamation at any time.
+I think further that Volunteers should be exempt from Tolls when in uniform, and from serving on Juries; and elso that the Government should pass a Militia Bill, with power to put it in force by proclamation at any time.
 I should say that the Officers should be appointed by the Governor, not the Governor in Council.
 I would take the power from the Corps.
 The appointments should be in the Crown alone.
-I think that all Officers before receiving Commissions under a new organization should pass an examination.
-I think that in future £2000 would be a fair sum for 400 men-300 for Hobart Town, and 100 for Launceston.
+I think that all Officers before receiving Commissions under a new organization should be as an examination.
 I think that with due economy the grant of £1500 for this year will be sufficient.
-I do not think that the Rifle Clubs being assis
+I do not think that the Rife Clubs being assisted by the Government is at all detrimental to the Volunteer Force.
+I think it would be much more economic